 Cray was working on the T3E, its second-generation massively parallel supercomputer architecture (after the T3D) and “SGI basically took most of the folks that were working on the T3E project and redirected them to extending the microprocessor-based line that SGI was building,” Cray’s chief technology officer, Steve Scott, told DCD.

 Four years later, “SGI spun Cray off and they kept all of the parts of the company that were working on massively parallel processors using microprocessors,” Scott said.
 “The rest of us became Cray Inc, which is the company that we are today.”

 The new entity, which was “relatively small at the time, with revenues of under $200m,” was left working on the X1 and X2 systems - commercially limited products propped up with funding from the NSA - and faced the very real possibility of extinction.

-“So that was the environment that we were in in 2001 when Sandia National Laboratories first started talking to us,” Scott said.
+“So that was the environment that we were in back in 2001 when Sandia National Laboratories first started talking to us,” Scott said.

 But the relationship between the US Department of Energy’s Sandia Laboratories and Cray got off to an inauspicious start.
 “The first meeting between Sandia and the bidders - there were two - was on September 11th, 2001,” John Noe, department manager at Sandia, told DCD.

 The laboratory, one of three National Nuclear Security Administration research and development facilities, was put on high alert.
 “That was an interesting day, because we’d started the meeting on the base, and eventually we had to be taken off the base,” Noe said.